bramvandijk88/cacatoo/README.md

 Documentation was compiled with jsdoc (npm install jsdoc -g)
 > ./node_modules/.bin/jsdoc dist/cacatoo.js -d docs/jsdocs

+## FAQ

+Q: My model isn't running, what can I do to find out what's wrong?\
+A: Open the developer console (CTRL+SHIFT+I in Google Chrome), and see which line of your code causes the problem.
+If it is an error in Cacatoo, please submit an issue on the Github repository. <br> <br>
+Q: My model is too slow, how do I find what is slowing things down?\
+A: Open the developer console (CTRL+SHIFT+I in Google Chrome), and go to the 'profile' tab.
+You can run the code for a bit and observe which functions are taking most time.
+As a general rule, try and avoid build-in functions of javascript (e.g. 'reduce' to get the sum of an array), because despite being easier to use, they are quite a bit slower than a C-style piece of code where you loop over the values yourself.
+After you understand the model, and you simply want to rapidly run many simulations, I recommend running the code from the command line with nodeJS (also see the "cheater" example).  <br> <br>
+Q: Why is this toolbox called Cacatoo?\
+A: Cacatoo is an acronym for CAsh-like Cellular Automaton TOOlbox.
+However, as Cacatoo developed it became much more than just a tool for cellular automata. <br><br>

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.